 Conflict with family members

 For young people, when their views don’t align with those in their family, discussions about climate change can be a particular source of tension.
-Nell, a medical student, started to question where her food was coming from and the impact it was having around age 13.
+Nell, an 18 year old medical student, started to question where her food was coming from and the impact it was having in her early teens.
 After initially changing to a pescatarian diet, then vegetarian, reading more about the environmental impact of dairy eventually led to her becoming vegan.

 “There was definitely an initial backlash and a lack of acceptance when I changed my diet in response to the climate crisis,” Nell says.